Migration from onPremise to Office 365 – Step by Step – Part 2- Exchange onPrem to Exchange Online (Exchange Hybrid Classic Full)

 As I only had one Edge Server and one AD Site in my Lab environment, I will select this one here.

-On the Transport Certificate page, select a certificate for the hybrid deployment configuration.
+On the Transport Certificate page below, select a certificate for the hybrid deployment configuration.
 This certificate will be used to authenticate secure mail transport between your on-premises Microsoft Exchange and Exchange Online organizations.
 This Certificate will be assigned to the Send Connector Outbound to Office 365 on the Edge Server.
 Later you also have to assign this certificate on the Receive Connector from the Edge Server.

 The Send Connector Outbound to Office 365 from the Edge Server will be created during the Setup from the HCW.